-Recommendation: The appropriate pre-repression revenue requirement is \$96,935 for water and \$91,990 for wastewater.
-(Bulecza-Banks, Fletcher)

-Staff Analysis: Based on staff's calculated revenue requirement below, the Utility earned below its recommended rate of return on its water and wastewater systems.
-According to staff's calculations, the appropriate annual revenue increase is \$64,227 (196.36 percent) for water and an annual increase of \$59,282 (181.25 percent) for wastewater.
+The appropriate pre-repression revenue requirement is \$96,935 for water and \$91,990 for wastewater.
+Based on our calculated revenue requirement below, the Utility earned below its recommended rate of return on its water and wastewater systems.
+According to our calculations, the appropriate annual revenue increase is \$64,227 (196.36 percent) for water and an annual increase of \$59,282 (181.25 percent) for wastewater.
 This will allow the Utility the opportunity to recover its expenses and earn a 7.05 percent return on its investment.
 The calculations are as follows: